Nathan's Hot Dog Eating Contest

 The Nathan's Famous International Hot Dog Eating Contest is an annual American hot dog competitive eating competition.
 It is held each year on July 4 at Nathan's Famous' original, and best-known, restaurant at the corner of Surf and Stillwell Avenues in Coney Island, a neighborhood of Brooklyn, New York City.

 The contest has gained public attention since the mid-2000s due to the stardom of Takeru "The Tsunami" Kobayashi and Joey Chestnut.
-The defending men's champion is Joey Chestnut, who ate 70.5 hot dogs in the 2025 contest.
-The defending women's champion is Miki Sudo, who ate 33 hot dogs in 2025.
+The defending men's champion is Joey Chestnut, who ate 66 hot dogs in the 2026 contest.
+The defending women's champion is Miki Sudo, who ate 51 hot dogs at the 2024 event, and who won the 2026 event with 38.75.